Concordium/concordium-wallet-crypto-swift/README.md

 make framework
 ```

-This script will compile the sources into a framework `./generated/RustFramework.xcframework` that supports
+This script will compile the sources into a framework `./generated/ConcordiumWalletCrypto.xcframework`
+that supports the following platforms:

 - macOS: x86_64 (`x86_64-apple-darwin`) and ARM (`aarch64-apple-darwin`) as a universal binary
 - iOS: ARM (`aarch64-apple-ios`)
 - iOS simulator: x86_64 (`x86_64-apple-ios`) and ARM (`aarch64-apple-ios-sim`) as a universal binary.

 The makefile is structured such that the targets can be easily combined to build other combinations of architectures.
-The resulting framework is ready be integrated directly into an XCode project or a SwiftPM project as a binary target in `Package.swift`.
+The resulting framework is ready be integrated directly into an XCode project or a SwiftPM project as a binary target
+in the project's `Package.swift` file.
-In our [`Package.swift`](./Package.swift), the framework is fetched from a GitHub release as explained above.
+In our [`Package.swift`](./Package.swift), the framework is referring to a GitHub release as explained above.

 ## Development